vicssb/Sales-Dashboard-with-Power-BI-using-Star-Schema/readme.md

 ## Expected Results

-- Efficient transformation of raw data into useful information.
+- Efficient data structuring in a Star Schema.
 - Creation of interactive reports and dashboards.
-- Identification of patterns and trends in the data.
+- Improved query and analysis performance.

 ## Reference

-For more details, access the original lab: [Processing and Transforming Data with Power BI](https://web.dio.me/lab/processando-e-transformando-dados-com-power-bi/learning/dc02898f-eee6-48b1-90b5-c0ef3f4f375a?back=/track/formacao-power-bi-analyst).
+For more details, access the original lab: [Creating a Star Schema for Sales Scenarios with Power BI](https://web.dio.me/lab/criando-um-star-schema-para-cenarios-de-vendas-com-power-bi/learning/cc70d8ef-2b44-4f53-a05b-643de8e5086b?back=/track/formacao-power-bi-analyst).

 ## Author